 Lesson Plan - Get It!

-1. Watch Blast-Off!
-Orion Capsule Launches Aboard Delta IV Rocket below:
+First, watch Blast-Off!
+Orion Capsule Launches Aboard Delta IV Rocket from VideoFromSpace:

 Thrust helps an object work against gravity.
 On Earth, gravity is a natural force that is always trying to get objects on the ground.
 A rocket's thrust is powerful enough to push a huge object, like a rocket, against gravity and up into space.